Workshops and Talks

 How I Learned to Stop Worrying and Love Legacy Code

-To be given at Swindon Agile Practicioners on 28th June and Agile On The Beach 6th-7th June
+Given at Swindon Agile Practicioners on 28th June, Agile On The Beach on 6th July, and Elsevier on 12th

 2017-02-01 and then practical session 2017-03-01, Oxford Drupal Users Group

 Lean Coffee was started in 2009 in Seattle by Jim Benson and Jeremy

 Lightsmith.
 It is a format for having an agenda-less meeting, but not those usual disorganised meetings without